Three Ways to Stitch Needlepoint Letters

 2. Needlepoint Lettering in a Cross Stitch

 A cross stitch doesn't have a direction so it's a great choice for thin lines in lettering.
-You avoid the problem that tent stitches have when lines go up and to the left—a tent stitch will create a stepped line in this situation but a single line of cross stitches will look much more smooth.
+You avoid the problem that tent stitches have when lines go up and to the left—a tent stitch will create a stepped line in this situation but a single line of cross stitches will look smoother.
+The letter "T", below, was stitched in a single line of cross stitch.
+It creates a thicker, raised line and so adds emphasis to the lettering.

 Needlepoint lettering using a cross stitch.